RaphaelIT7/gmod-holylib/README.md

 > Call `VoiceStream:SetData` or `VoiceStream:SetIndex` after you modified it to update it.<br>

 #### VoiceStream:SetIndex(number index, VoiceData data, bool directData = false)
-directData - If true it will set the VoiceData itself **instead of** creating a copy that would be saved, if you modify the VoiceData after you called this, you will change the VoiceData stored in the stream!<br>
+directData - If true it will store the VoiceData itself **instead of** creating a copy that would be saved, if you modify the VoiceData after you called this, you will change the VoiceData stored in the stream!<br>
 (This argument will reduce memory usage & should improve performance slightly)<br>

 Create a copy of the given VoiceData and sets it onto the specific index and overrides any data thats already present.<br>